-A microwave field (MW) around \SI{2.87}{\giga\hertz} is used to coherently drive the transition between $m_S=0$ and $m_S=\pm 1$ in the triplet ground state $^3A_2$.
+A microwave field (MW) around \SI{2.87}{\giga\hertz} is used to coherently drive the transition between $m_S=0$ and $m_S=\pm 1$ in the triplet ground state $^3A_2$ (blue arrow in Fig.~\ref{fig:figure_1}b).
 Due to the Zeeman effect, the resonance frequencies of these spin transitions depend on the external magnetic field \cite{levine_paper}.
 The microwave setup is the same as in previous work \cite{yves_paper, schall_paper}.

 A Lyot filter (LF) with a thickness of \SI{3}{\milli\metre} is used to tune the wavelength of the MECSEL down to the zero phonon line (ZPL) of the singlet transition at \SI{1042}{\nano\metre}.
 The filter is made of crystal quartz, which is birefringent, leading to a wavelength-dependent phase difference $\delta_{\lambda}$ between the ordinary and extraordinary beam \cite{milonni_laser,lyot_evans,lyot_bloom}.
 Only when the phase difference satisfies $\delta_{\lambda}=2\pi$ does the Lyot filter preserve the polarization of the incident light, thereby minimizing cavity losses.
 By placing the filter at Brewster's angle, only p-polarized modes will be allowed for the MECSEL due to decreased cavity losses.
 By rotating the optical axis of the Lyot filter the refractive index for the ordinary and extraordinary and thus the phase difference $\delta_{\lambda}$ are changed, leading to a change in the MECSEL wavelength.